dscripka/openWakeWord/examples/README.md

 This is a simple example which allows you to test openWakeWord by using a locally connected microphone.
 To run the script, follow these steps:

-1) Install the example-specific requirements: `pip install plotext pyaudio`
+1) Install the example-specific requirements: `pip install pyaudio`

 2) Run the script: `python detect_from_microphone.py`.